MERTULAS/Dissiplane-todo-app/README.md

 # Dissiplane-todo-app
-A web todo application that displays the time from the start of each added task to the end of the task.
+(Vanilla JavaScript DOM) A web to-do list application that displays the time elapsed from the start of each added task to the end of the task.